 They even provide suggestions for 1-5 night trips along with suggested routes, campsites, and distances between them.

-It’s also a nice place for embarking on longer kayaking trips since there are plenty of towns along the 140-mile length of the trail where you can stop off to get supplies.
+It’s also a nice place for experimenting with longer kayak trips since there are plenty of towns along the 140-mile length of the trail where you can stop off to get supplies.

 Boundary Waters Canoe Area Wilderness, Minnesota